dhlab-basel/Salsah/README.md

 # Salsah

 ```
-WARNING: we updated the angular-cli and other packages to the latest version.
+WARNING (2017/03/07): we updated the angular-cli and other packages to the latest version.
 If you have already installed Salsah 2, please follow the update instructions here:
 https://github.com/angular/angular-cli#updating-angular-cli
 ```